 The Office of Admissions serves as the primary recruitment arm for all undergraduate and transfer students to the University.
 Recruitment occurs through visits to high schools and college fairs located in-state, out-of-state and internationally.
 Potential students express interest by completing an online application and the Admissions officer receives and evaluates the application for the purpose of offering admittance to the University.
 The Admissions Office works in collaboration with other major offices (registrar, financial aid, cash management, student health services and residence life) and academic colleges to plan and schedule Student Orientation Admissions and Registration (SOAR) events for new students who are starting in the fall or spring semesters.
 Annual recruitment campus events sponsored by the Office of Admissions are College Preview Day (fall) and spring Open House/SOAR.
-These events introduce potential students to the campus/residential halls.
+These events introduce potential students to the academic colleges, student organizations, the CSU Marching band /auxiliaries, the CSU Chorus, and includes tours of the campus/residential halls.
 Pirate Week occurs a week before the start of the fall semester and is for new students.
 The Office of Admissions is an intricate part of the SAEM staff that oversees activities that are rich in tradition with a primary focus on helping students transition to campus.
 The Admissions Office is located on the ground floor in the Norman E. Ward, Sr. Center which is also where visitors are greeted by the campus tour guides and student ambassadors.